 The confidence established with Françoise de Staël in the 1950s permitted Jean-François Jaeger to pursue the presentation of de Staël’s works through numerous exhibitions in Paris and other countries.
-This cycle, initiated in 1958, found its zenith at the time of a memorable FIAC in 1985 during which the gallery chose to renderl him vibrant homage, 30 years after his suicide.
-A Catalogue Raisonné of his paintings was published with the gallery’s collaboration in 1997, as well as a catalog of his works on paper in 2013 on the occasion of an exhibition in our St Germain space.
+This collaboration initiated in 1958, found its zenith at the time of a memorable FIAC in 1985 during which the gallery chose to render him a vibrant tribut, 30 years after his death.
+A Catalogue Raisonnéof his paintings was published with the gallery’s collaboration in 1997, as well as a catalog of his works on paper in 2013 on the occasion of an exhibition organized by the gallery.